-Havriushenko et al. \cite{respiratory_rate_estimation1} have proposed a method for estimating respiratory rate from pulse wave data using neural networks.
-To measure respiratory rate, thermal sensor placed in nasal channels or elastic chest belt are often used.
-However, these devices may interfere with sleep.
-A method of measuring respiratory rate using pulse wave data can be implemented in a wearable device.
-As a result of the evaluation, the proposed model provides an average respiratory rate estimation error lower than 2.2 breaths per minute.
-Jarchi et al. \cite{respiratory_rate_estimation2} proposed a method that relies on a nonlinear time-frequency representation, termed the wavelet synchrosqueezed transform (WSST) to estimate instantaneous respiratory rate (IRR) from body-worn PPG sensors.
-Han et al. \cite{arrhythmia_detection} proposed a method for detecting premature atrial contraction (PAC) and premature ventricular contraction (PVC) using PPG data acquired from a smartwatch.
-Wang et al. \cite{alcohol_detection} developed a system for identifying excess alcohol consumption based on the support vector machine (SVM) algorithm using electrocardiogram (ECG) and PPG monitoring.
-Longmore et al. \cite{ppg_location} conducted a study aimed at identifying a single location on the human anatomy whereby a single PPG sensor could simultaneously measure heart rate (HR), blood oxygen saturation (SpO2), and respiration rate (RR), at rest and while walking.
-We proposed a method to recognize the muscle-activity state of the arm and a method to estimate sEMG using PPG data \cite{semg_okamoto}.
-The results of the evaluation experiment with five participants showed that three types of muscle activity were recognized with over 75\% accuracy, and sEMG was estimated with an error of approximately 20\%.\par
+Havriushenko et al. \cite{respiratory_rate_estimation1} proposed a method for estimating a user's respiratory rate from pulse wave data by using neural networks.
+The respiratory rate is often measured with a thermal sensor placed in the nasal channels or an elastic chest belt, but these devices may interfere with sleep.
+In contrast, their method can be implemented in a wearable device.
+The results of their evaluation showed an average respiratory rate estimation error lower than 2.2 breaths per minute.
+Jarchi et al. \cite{respiratory_rate_estimation2} proposed a method that relies on a nonlinear time-frequency representation, called the wavelet synchrosqueezed transform (WSST), to estimate the instantaneous respiratory rate from body-mounted PPG sensors.
+Han et al. \cite{arrhythmia_detection} proposed a method for detecting premature atrial contraction and premature ventricular contraction by using PPG data acquired from a smartwatch.
+Wang et al. \cite{alcohol_detection} developed a system for identifying excess alcohol consumption by using an SVM with data from ECG and PPG monitoring.
+Longmore et al. \cite{ppg_location} sought to identify a single location in the human anatomy by having a single PPG sensor simultaneously measure the heart rate (HR), blood oxygen saturation (SpO2), and respiration rate at rest and while walking.
+In addition, we previously proposed a method to recognize the arm's muscle activity state and a method to estimate a surface electromyogram (sEMG) from PPG data \cite{semg_okamoto}.
+The results of an evaluation experiment with five participants showed that three types of muscle activity were recognized with over 75\% accuracy, and the sEMG was estimated with an error of approximately 20\%.\par